BKeyport/MMM-Multimonth/README.md

 1.21 - Added weekend highlight for current day, so user could specify a different look for current day on weekend.

-1.50 - Minor fixes/Notice of end of life.
+1.50 - Minor fixes/Notice of possible end of life.